Nhanderu/ipe/README.md

   - [ ] Ignore "Git ignored" files by default
   - [ ] Show files' Git status
 - [ ] Change it into a lib
+- [ ] Create GridFormatter, or something like that

 ### License